Unexplored regions in teleparallel $f(T)$ gravity: Sign-changing dark energy density: Exponential Infrared Teleparallel Cosmology

-The key factor in recovering GR locally is the behavior of the function $ f(T) $ and its derivative $ f_T $ in the relevant limits of $T$.
-For the $f(T)$ models where the condition $f_T|_{T\simeq T_{\rm env}\gg T_{\rm cosmo}}\approx1$ is satisfied, we expect the theory to closely resemble GR in high density environments.
-In other words, a ``screening mechanism”, similar to the chameleon mechanism~\cite{Khoury:2003aq,Khoury:2003rn} present in $f(R)$ theories~\cite{Navarro:2006mw,Faulkner:2006ub,Li:2007xn,Capozziello:2007eu,Brax:2008hh,DeFelice:2010aj}, is needed for $f(T)$ models to suppress the fifth force on small scales---responsible for cosmic acceleration on large scales---and restore GR within the solar system.
-Then, in the presence of such a mechanism, the solar system constraints cannot be naively applied to these theories at cosmological scales.
+Then, in the presence of such a mechanism, the Solar System constraints cannot be naively applied to these theories at cosmological scales.
 As a result, the effective cosmological Newtonian constant, $ \mathcal{G}_{\rm eff} $, is not directly related to the local effective Newtonian constant, denoted as $G_{\rm eff}$.
 This allows $ f(T) $ gravity to modify cosmological dynamics, potentially addressing phenomena such as cosmic acceleration driven by DE, while remaining consistent with observations in local environments.
 The post-Newtonian limit of $f(T)$ gravity has been found to be identical to that of GR~\cite{Ualikhanova:2019ygl}.
 It was also shown in Ref.~\cite{Chen:2014qsa} that Brans-Dicke-type nonminimal coupling of a scalar field to torsion results in the same parameterized post-Newtonian (PPN) parameters as in GR.
 Similarly, Ref.~\cite{Emtsova:2019qsl} demonstrated that other scalar field couplings without kinetic terms exhibit no deviation from GR's PPN parameters in the massless scalar field case, and for the massive case, only the $\gamma$ parameter was calculated, which was also found to agree with GR.
 Therefore, these findings might be considered as an indication that $f(T)$ gravity is endowed with a chameleon-like mechanism similar to that of $f(R)$~\cite{Navarro:2006mw,Faulkner:2006ub,Li:2007xn,Capozziello:2007eu,Brax:2008hh}.
 Nonetheless, given Eq.~\eqref{eq:matpert}, the cosmological dynamics of matter perturbations $ \delta_{\rm m} $ will impact observables related to the growth of large-scale structures.
 These could provide constraints from several experiments and may even help to alleviate the $S_8$ tension due to the deviation of the cosmological Newtonian constant $\mathcal{G}_{\rm eff}$ from $G_{\rm N}$.
 Furthermore, even if the chameleon mechanism is at work at astrophysical scales, as soon as a gravitational wave feels the cosmological environment during its propagation---for instance, a wave produced in a galaxy a few (say, $10-100$) Mpc away from us---its propagation will also reflect the cosmological behavior.
 Future observational tests, including measurements of the growth rate of cosmic structures, redshift-space distortions, and weak lensing surveys, can provide stringent constraints on $ f(T) $ gravity.
 Exploring these phenomenological implications is beyond the scope of the current work and will be left as a future project.